furtib/codechecker_bazel/test/README.md

   - Copy the .bazelversion file from the templates directory into the test-proj directory.
   - Append the WORKSPACE.template file to the WORKSPACE file of the project.
   - Append the codechecker rules to the BUILD file of the project.
-    - There can be only two targets, codechecker_test and code_checker_test
+    - There can be only two targets, codechecker_test and per_file_test